 In terms of computational time, significant differences were observed between all three cases.
-After the onset of ignition, Case 1 took approximately 162 seconds per timestep after , Case 2 took 80 seconds per timestep, and Case 3 took 44 seconds per timestep.
-As could be expected, Case 2 was approximately twice as fast as Case 1 primarily because a smaller number of species needed to be transported and because the QSS assumption reduced the stiffness of the mechanism which allowed for fewer GMRES iterations for a convergent solution.
-Case 3 was approximately 1.8 times faster than Case 2 while leading to higher robustness as discussed in the previous paragraph.
+After the onset of ignition, Case 1 took approximately 162 seconds per timestep, Case 2 took 80 seconds per timestep, and Case 3 took 44 seconds per timestep.
+As could be expected, Case 2 was approximately twice as fast as Case 1 primarily because a smaller number of species needed to be transported. \revtwobarred{and because the QSS assumption reduced the stiffness of the mechanism which allowed for fewer GMRES iterations for a convergent solution. }Case 3 was approximately 1.8 times faster than Case 2 while leading to higher robustness as discussed in the previous paragraph.
 Note that the robustness of Case 2 could be improved by increasing the number of iterations for the chemistry integration allowed per timestep (capped at 10000), at the cost of further widening the computational cost between Case 2 and Case 3.
 The computational speedup and robustness of Case 3 are particularly clear in the case simulated.
 However, they can be expected to be less clear when using a compressible solver where the fluid timestep size is small enough to make the chemical Jacobian diagonally dominant.